 1 From the Hot Keys panel, click Add.
-A Hot Keys Add properties dialog box appears (Figure 11.2) that lets you set the "hot key" keystroke and set any additional information the hot key needs to operate.
+A Hot Keys Add properties dialog box appears (Figure 12.2 shows two examples) that lets you set the "hot key" keystroke and set any additional information the hot key needs to operate.